barakugav/JGAlgo/README.md

 # JGAlgo

 JGAlgo is a library of graph algorithms implemented in Java.
-Its aim is to provide best in practice performance using algorithms with good theoretical complexities.
+Its aim is to provide best in practice performance by implementing algorithms with guaranteed theoretical complexities.
 Although it contains some implementations which are just a proof of concept for algorithms which are only good in theory but are outperformed in practice by simpler algorithms.
 The library runs on Java 11 or higher, and it is installed using Maven (WIP).

 **Notice:** This project is still under active development and does not guarantee a stable API.